tsy24/tp/docs/UserGuide.md

 #### 4.2.1 View all tasks: `viewTasks`

-Shows a list of all your tasks in NurseyBook.
+This command displays a list of all your tasks that you have added to NurseyBook.

 Format: `viewTasks`